tillmzw/cos/content/posts/29-The-Dinner.md

 ## An old friend

-In the middle of the dinner Strahd surprises the party with the somehow animated body of their former companion Benjamin.
+In the middle of the dinner Strahd surprises the party with the somehow animated body of their former companion {{% mdref benjamin %}} Benjamin.

 He accuses the party of abandoning Benjamin and also of the murder of innocent werewolves.

 ## The offer

-He offers only one of the adventurers a chance to leave Barovia if they deliver him informatiion on van Richten.
+He offers only one of the adventurers a chance to leave Barovia if they deliver him information on van Richten.
 But not all of them.
 It seems a ploy to turn the adventurers against each other.

 # The Skull